Belcarra/pic32mz_usblan_harmony3_demo/README.md

     * USB High Speed Driver
     * USB Device Driver

-This demonstration can be used with or without the Belcarra USBLAN Driver:
+This demonstration can be used with or without the Belcarra USBLAN Driver.

-    * The **Belcarra PIC32MZ USBLAN Driver** can be used if installed in the Harmony 3 Framework drivers directory.

 ## Supported Microchip Evaluation Boards